 Danger Zone for News Crews

-"There are a lot of hidden dangers around power lines, accident scenes and power line construction zones," says WEMC's Larry Thompson, director of loss control.
+"There are a lot of hidden dangers around power lines, accident scenes and power line construction zones," says WEMC's Brad Adcock, director of loss control.
 "Our linemen are trained to avoid these hazards and work safely.
 It's important for everyone else to stay well back from our crews and equipment."

 Besides being injured, onlookers can divert a lineman's attention from the task at hand.
 When manipulating wires carrying 14,400 volts, these skilled technicians need to focus all their thoughts on what they're doing.